ibm-cloud-docs/data-virtualization/connecting/connecting.md

 # Connecting overview
 {: #connect_ov}

-You can connect command-line interfaces, IBM® or third-party applications and tools, or apps that you create to your Data Virtualization database.
+You can connect command-line interfaces, IBM® or third-party applications and tools, or apps that you create to your Data Virtualization instance.
 {: shortdesc}

 ## Prerequisites
 {: #prereqs}

-Before attempting to connect to your Data Virtualization database, verify that you have the prerequisites.
+Before attempting to connect to your Data Virtualization instance, verify that you have the prerequisites.

 - Collect database details and credentials